This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 Orzo is extremely popular lately, so I’m thrilled to bring you even more recipes with it.
-You loved this Lemon Chicken Orzo Soup, so I’ve come up with this irresistible orzo salad with chicken and fresh vegetables and a quick lemon honey vinaigrette that’s simple to make.
+You loved this Lemon Chicken Orzo Soup, so I’ve come up with this irresistible orzo salad with chicken and fresh vegetables and a quick lemon honey dressing that’s simple to make.

 What you’ll need